bbauska/ufo-mcdonald/README.md

 and contact of a limited sort may well have occurred, according to certain of the reports.
 I do not regard myself as very well-informed on this point, and will say little more on this below.)
 It is, of course, somewhat more difficult to assess the reliability of foreign UFO references.
 Michel (Ref.
-13) has assembled a day-by-day account of the remarkable French UFO wave of the fall of 1954, translated into English by

-the staff of CSI (Civilian Saucer Intelligence) of New York City, a now-inactive but once very productive independent group.
+13) has assembled a day-by-day account of the remarkable French UFO wave of the fall of 1954, translated into English by the staff of CSI (Civilian Saucer Intelligence) of New York City, a now-inactive but once very productive independent group.
 I have spoken with persons having first-hand knowledge of the French 1954 episode, and they attest to its astonishing nature. _Life_ and _The New Yorker_ published full contemporary accounts at the time of the 1954 European wave.
 An earlier book by Michel (Ref.
 14), also available in English, deals with a broader temporal and geographic range of European UFO sightings.
 A just-published account of about 70 UFO sightings that occurred within a relatively small area around Stoke-on-Trent, England, in the summer and fall of 1967 (Ref.
 15) presents an unusual cross-section of sightings that appear to be well-documented.
 A number of foreign UFO journals are helpful sources of the steady flow of UFO reports from other parts of the world, but a cataloging will not be attempted here.
 Information on some of these, as well as on smaller American groups, can be found in the two important books by Vallee (Refs.
 16 and 17).

 Information on pre-1947 UFO-type sightings form the subject of a recent study by Lore and Denault (Ref.
 18).
 I shall return to this phase of the UFO problem below; I regard it as being of potentially very great significance, though there is need for far more scholarly and scientific research before much of it can be safely interpreted.

 Another source of sightings of which many may ultimately be found to fall within the presently understood category of UFO sightings is the writings of Charles Fort (Ref.
 19) .
 His curious books are often drawn upon for material on old sightings, but not often duly acknowledged for the mine of information they comprise.
 I am afraid that it has not been fashionable to take Fort seriously; it certainly took me some time to recognize that, mixed into his voluminous writings, is much that remains untapped for its scientific import.
 I cannot imagine any escalated program of research on the UFO program that would not have a subgroup studying Fortean reports documented from 19th century sources.

 To close this brief compilation of useful UFO references, two recent commentaries (not primarily source-references) of merit may be cited, books by Stanton (Ref.
 20) and by Young (Ref.
 21).
 Next, I examine a number of specific UFO cases that shed light on many of the recurrent questions of skeptical slant often raised against serious consideration of the UFO problem.

-WHY DON'T PILOTS SEE UFOs?
+<h2 id="ch07">WHY DON'T PILOTS SEE UFOs?</h2>

 This question may come in just that form from persons with essentially no knowledge of UFO history.
 From others who do know that there have been "a few" pilot-sightings, it comes in some altered form, such as, "Why don't airline and military pilots see UFOs all the time if they are in our atmosphere?"
 By way of partial answer, consider the